matteo14c/HaploCoV/docs/source/data.rst

 These files provide the main input to *addToTable.pl*; the utility in HaploCoV that extracts/formats all the data for subsequent analyses.

 Alternatively users can also download a set of genomes of interest by selecting the corresponding entries from the web interface of GISAID.
-In this case the "Patient status metadata" should be used as a metadata file.
+In this case the "Patient status metadata" must be used as the metadata file.
 See figure below.

 .. figure:: _static/gisaid2.png